Updated: 2 hours ago

 Once I was asked what my brand colours said about my business and I suddenly felt all self-conscious that I'd been using the 'wrong' colours - the crap colours that everyone else knows you should NEVER use.
-Luckily, I didn't have to throw my entire business in the bin - my colours translate as: optimism, passion, social, trust, ambition and creativity.
-But this is when branding grabbed my attention and it got me thinking if I was sending out the right (or wrong) message to attract my ideal client - and then I thought this would be interesting for you too.
+Luckily, I didn't have to throw my entire business in the bin because my colours were spot on - but this is when branding grabbed my attention and it got me thinking if I was sending out the right (or wrong) message to attract my ideal client - and then I thought this would be interesting for you too.

 Brand Identity: the creative and visual elements which represent your business